-- 1. Remove the headlight housing from the vehicle (see Bulbs headlight housing (p.
-340)). - 2.
+- Remove the headlight housing from the vehicle (see Bulbs - headlight housing (p.
+335)). - 2.
 Remove the cover over the bulbs (see Bulbs cover (p.
-341)). - 3.
-Unplug the connector from the bulb. - 4.
-Remove the bulb by pulling it straight out. - 5.
-The guide lug on the new bulb should be straight up when the bulb is inserted into the holder and the bulb should snap into place. - 6.
+336)). - 3.
+Unplug the connector from the bulb. - Remove the bulb by pressing the holder downward. - Press the new bulb into the socket until it snaps into place.
+It can only be secured in one position. - 6.
 Put the cover back into position and reinstall the headlight housing.